apache/couchdb/src/couch_srt/README.md

 The issue being that our updates are of the form `+2 to ioq_calls for $pid_ref`, which ets does atomically in a guaranteed `atomic` and `isolated` manner.
-The strict use of the atomic operations for tracking these values is why this system works effeciently at scale.
+The strict use of the atomic operations for tracking these values is why this system works efficiently at scale.
 This means that we can increment counters on all of the stats counter fields in a batch, very quickly, but for tracking `updated_at` timestamps we'd need to either do an extra ets call to get the last `updated_at` value, or do an extra ets call to `ets:update_element` to set the